atiq-ur/speech-recognition-python/readme.md

-## Speech Recognition Using Machine Learning nad Python
+## Speech Recognition Using Machine Learning and Python

 #### Install requirement.txt
 #### Setup PyAudio in your system